-See section Regulatory and Industry Compliance, STS-securitisation §(i) as above.
+See section Regulatory and Industry Compliance, STS-securitisation §(i) and section 7.2.
+Representations and Warranties §(p)

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 37. To facilitate consistent interpretation of this criterion, the following aspects should be further clarified: